TobiasAlexanderWulff/stock-collector/PLANS.md

 ## Objective

-Build a minimal, production-style MVP that collects worldwide OHLCV candle data (1d and 1h) from Yahoo Finance and exposes collector status and data gaps via a simple web interface.
+Build a minimal, production-style MVP that collects worldwide OHLCV candle data (1h) from Yahoo Finance and exposes collector status and data gaps via a simple web interface.

 This project serves as: